 Cats are curious, so if they see hair on the floor and don’t know what it is, they might eat it to determine whether it’s something tasty.
 While this is rare, it can happen.

-However, what’s more likely is your cat enjoys the taste of hair, especially if it’s marked with your scent.
+However, it’s more likely that your cat enjoys the taste of hair, especially if it’s marked with your scent.
 Also, cats that eat hair straight off the floor may be suffering from a nutritional deficiency.
 The longer it goes without proper nutrition, the more hair your cat will eat.

 As we’ve described, the most common symptom of pica is that your cat will grind the hair with its molars before swallowing it.